Second Empire style: Landscape design

-Napoleon III named Georges-Eugène Haussmann his new Prefect of Seine in 1853, and commissioned him to build new parks on the edges of the city, on the model of Hyde Park in London, the parks he had frequented when he was in exile.
-Haussmann assembled a remarkable team: Jean-Charles Adolphe Alphand, the city's first Director of the new Service of Promenades and Plantations; Jean-Pierre Barillet-Deschamps, the city's first gardener-in-chief; Eugène Belgrand, a hydraulic engineer who rebuilt the city's sewers and water supply, and provided the water needed for the parks; and Gabriel Davioud, the city's chief architect, who designed chalets, temples, grottos, follies, fences, gates, lodges, lampposts, and other park architecture.
+Napoleon III appointed Georges-Eugène Haussmann as his new Prefect of the Seine in 1853 and commissioned him to build new parks on the edges of the city, modelled on Hyde Park in London, which he had frequented during his years in exile.
+Haussmann assembled a remarkable team: Jean-Charles Adolphe Alphand, the city's first Director of the new Service of Promenades and Plantations; Jean-Pierre Barillet-Deschamps, the city's first gardener-in-chief; Eugène Belgrand, a hydraulic engineer who rebuilt the city's sewers and water supply and provided the water needed for the parks; and Gabriel Davioud, the city's chief architect, who designed chalets, temples, grottos, follies, fences, gates, lodges, lampposts, and other park structures.

-Over the course of seventeen years, Napoleon III, Haussmann and Alphand created 1,835 hectares of new parks and gardens, and planted more than six hundred thousand trees, the greatest expansion of Paris green space before or since.
+Over the course of seventeen years, Napoleon III, Haussmann, and Alphand created 1,835 hectares of new parks and gardens and planted more than six hundred thousand trees — the greatest expansion of Paris green space before or since.
 They built four major parks in the north, south, east, and west of the city, replanted and renovated the historic parks, and added dozens of small squares and gardens, so that no one lived more than ten minutes from a park or square.
-In addition, they planted tens of thousands of trees along the new boulevards that Haussmann created, reaching out from the center to the outer neighborhoods.
-The parks of Paris, provided entertainment and relaxation for all classes of Parisians during the Second Empire.
+In addition, they planted tens of thousands of trees along the new boulevards that Haussmann created, extending from the centre to the outer neighbourhoods.
+The parks of Paris provided entertainment and relaxation for all classes of Parisians throughout the Second Empire.

-The Napoleon III style of landscape design for urban parks was very influential outside of France.
-The American landscape designer Frederick Law Olmsted had a map of the Bois de Boulogne on the wall of his office.
-Central Park in New York City and Golden Gate Park in San Francisco both show the influence of the Napoleon III parks.
+The Napoleon III approach to landscape design for urban parks proved highly influential outside France.
+The American landscape designer Frederick Law Olmsted kept a map of the Bois de Boulogne on the wall of his office.
+Both Central Park in New York City and Golden Gate Park in San Francisco reflect the influence of the Napoleon III parks.